alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

 Rather than relying on marketplaces to support the ERC 1155 [ID substitution method](https://docs.openzeppelin.com/contracts/3.x/api/token/erc1155#IERC1155MetadataURI) for token metadata, we overrode the function to return an IPFS pin for the token's applicable JSON file.

 For our function to work properly, metadata needs to be stored in a Content-Addressed Archive (CAR).
-Use this [tool](http://car.ipfs.io.ipns.localhost:8080/) to convert metadata into CARs for upload.
+See [above](#1-pinupload-token-metadata) for details on metadata pinning/upload.

 #### Contract-level metadata in `ParkPics.sol`
 ```